aaronriekenberg/rust-parallel/README.md

   * main.rs contains `#![forbid(unsafe_code)]`)
 * Prevent [output interleaving](https://github.com/aaronriekenberg/rust-parallel/wiki/Output-Interleaving).
 * Use only asynchronous operations supported by [tokio](https://tokio.rs), do not use any blocking operations.
 This includes writing to stdout and stderr.
+  * There is one exception to this: the `which` library used to build the path cache only has a blocking interface, so [`tokio::task::spawn_blocking`](https://docs.rs/tokio/latest/tokio/task/fn.spawn_blocking.html) is used to invoke this.
 * Support arbitrarily large number of input lines, avoid `O(number of input lines)` memory usage.
 In support of this:
   * [`tokio::sync::Semaphore`](https://docs.rs/tokio/latest/tokio/sync/struct.Semaphore.html) is used carefully to limit the number of commands that run concurrently.
 Do not spawn tasks for all input lines immediately to limit memory usage.
 * Cache resolved command paths so expensive lookup in $PATH is not done for every command executed.
 This can be disabled with `--disable-path-cache` option.